with a reference librarian

 Augsburg alumni can apply for a “Lindell Library Borrowing Card” at the Street Level Circulation Desk.

 Overdue notices are sent automatically to your Augsburg email account each week that your materials are overdue.
 Four weeks after the due date, books are considered lost and subject to billing for replacement.
 The overdue and billing process is accelerated for items with shorter checkout periods.
 The minimum replacement charge for all items is $60, including a nonrefundable processing fee.
 All replacement bills are referred to the Business Office, and appear on your monthly fee statement.
 All correspondence about the overdue and billing process take place via email.

-Departments are financially responsible for materials checked out by their faculty members, and department chairs may be notified of materials that need to be billed.
+For faculty, departments are financially responsible for materials checked out by their faculty members, and department chairs may be notified of materials that need to be billed.

 Depending on the availability of the journal article, you may have any of the following service options:

-“Find it” will try to get you as close to the article level as possible.
-The journal publisher controls where we are able to link — journal home page, volume, table of contents, or article.
-In some cases you may need to navigate further through the publisher’s web site to get to the specific article.
+‘Find It’ will try to get you as close to the article level as possible.
+The journal publisher controls where we are able to link — journal homepage, volume, table of contents, or article.
+In some cases, you may need to navigate further through the publisher’s website to get to the specific article.

 Click on the red ‘Need Help?’ button on the top right-hand side of this page, and other Lindell Library pages.
 Or contact your friendly librarian here.